HE-Arc/webapp-server/files/templates/README-ror.md

     $ rails new app --database=postgres|mysql
     $ cd app

-Add 'puma' the to Gemfile
+Add 'puma' the to Gemfile.
+This will be the default in Rails 5.

     # Use Puma as the web server
     gem 'puma'